 On April 23, 2019, the San Jose Sharks knocked the Vegas Golden Knights out of the first round in one of the most controversial and memorable Game 7s ever played.
 The Sharks were down 3-0, midway through the third period, when Cody Eakin was given a five-minute major for cross-checking.

 The Sharks scored four times on the major power play to take a 4-3 lead.
-Logan Couture scored twice with Tomas Hertl and Kevin Lebanc adding to the onslaught.
+Logan Couture scored twice, with Tomas Hertl and Kevin Leblanc adding to the onslaught.
 Jonathan Marchessault forced overtime in the final minute of regulation before Barclay Goodrow ended the series late in the extra session.
 San Jose overcame a 3-1 series deficit for the first time in franchise history.

 Happy Birthday to You

 Tony Esposito leads a talented group of players who are celebrating birthdays today.
-The Hall of Fame goaltender record the sixth and final playoff shutout of his career, on April 23, 1982, in a 2-0 Blackhawks win over the Blues, in Game 6 of the Norris Division Finals.
+The Hall of Fame goaltender recorded the sixth and final playoff shutout of his career on April 23, 1982, in a 2-0 Blackhawks win over the Blues, in Game 6 of the Norris Division Finals.